-- A prospective student has failed to properly disclose a drug or alcohol incident during the admissions process; or - A prospective student fails the required pre-matriculation drug and alcohol test; or - A prospective student is involved in a drug or alcohol incident following completion of the application for admission completion of all academic requirements, including completion of the Immunization Status Report and immunity to all diseases as outlined in the report, and payment of tuition, fees, and other charges to LECOM.
+- A prospective student has failed to properly disclose a drug or alcohol incident during the admissions process; or - A prospective student fails the required pre-matriculation drug and alcohol test; or - A prospective student is involved in a drug or alcohol incident following completion of the application for admission

+Attendance at orientation is mandatory for first year students.
+Matriculation is subject to satisfactory completion of all academic requirements, including completion of the Immunization Status Report and immunity to all diseases as outlined in the report, and payment of tuition, fees, and other charges to LECOM.
 Background checks and drug screen must be completed prior to matriculation.